roderickmackenzie/matlab_robot_buggy/WS2/worksheet_2.md

 ### Warm up exercises 2

-**Question 2.9:** Copy and paste the code below to your report, and add a comment to each line to describe what it does, then comment on the overall meaning of the code.
+**Question 2.9:** Copy and paste the code into a new script, and add a comment to each line to describe what it does, then comment on the overall meaning of the code, at the bottom of the script.

 ```
 clear